virginiaequitycenter/summer-sandbox/introductions.md

 * ML: For the most part, I can't listen to music while I work because it's super distracting (even instrumental music is distracting - as a former band kid, I can't help but focus on which instruments are playing).
 Occasionally, when I'm in a super loud place, I'll listen to some low-key piano music, but I don't have a specific playlist I like.

+* LL: I think one of the most noticable declines in my life since graduating college is that I often find it hard to focus on work if I listen to music now, whereas I used to not be able to concentrate unless I was listening to music.
+But, I still love music very much!
+My go-to artists are The National, Shakey Graves, Wild Child, My Morning Jacket, and Andrew Bird.
+I don't think any of those artists are on this playlist, but here's a playlist I quite like: https://open.spotify.com/playlist/37i9dQZF1DXcTieYAg7jq1?si=5fef1180631b4442

 2. If you could be a villain but couldn't kill people just inconvenience the world unless you were paid, what would you do?
 Example, make everyones phone chargers so short they have to hold it to charge or pay you to get an extra foot of chord.

 * KK: I would make people's alarm always go off at the wrong time unless I were paid.
 Maybe it would go off at 7PM instead of AM and make you late for work, or it would go off two hours early on your day off, something like that.